haixiangyan/leetcode-python/README.md

-# leetcode-java
+# lintcode-python
-Java solutions to coding questions in Leetcode
+Python solutions to coding questions in Lintcode